 These adhesive hook and loop "dots" are not recommended for fabric but

 (I will still hand sew around them, however...)

 By the way, my ribbons were 7/8" and 5/8" and I think that combination works quite well, considering the size of the finished item.
 (And if you're wondering about the colours, they are more or less as you see them: light pink with a taupe-y grey.
 Since this was originally posted, I've also made a couple more with different ribbons.)

 Wanna know something?
 I'm now inspired to re-make my wallet with this ribbon as the exterior...

 And of course, Happy Mother's Day to all the moms out there.
 If you haven't yet found a gift for your mom — or yourself — check out Craftsy's latest sale with "up to $20 off" classes.
-I found some interesting new ones (working with oilcloth and more organizers from Annie Unrein) and have posted about them on my Craftsy promo page.
+I found some interesting new ones (working with oilcloth and more organizers from Annie Unrein).